-This product is built-to-order and ships in ~ 6 weeks.
-Bent shaft available in 48-54" lengths, Straight Shaft available in 54-60" lengths.
+This product is made-to-order, with an expected lead time of 6 weeks.
+We'll do our best, but cannot guarantee Christmas Delivery.
+Bent shaft available in 48-54" lengths, Straight Shaft available in 52-60" lengths.

 Named for the Gunflint Trail in Northern Minnesota, the Gunflint paddle is the most versatile and popular paddle offered by Sanborn Canoe Co, designed to tackle any of the narrow streams,winding rivers, and broad lakes that the area is known for.
 The large surface area of the paddle’s blade makes it easy to get your canoe moving with only a few strokes, and has loads of power on offer when the current or wind is against you.
 Because it keeps its width right to the bottom it maintains excellent power even in shallow-water conditions where a longer blade couldn’t be sufficiently submerged.
 Of our three modern designs, the Gunflint has the most power on tap compared to its smaller siblings, the Gillis and the Nessmuk.